The prevailing wage for LMIA applications

 Of course, these numbers could change over time.
 In reality, an employer could pay outside this range.
 However, this table is a good indication of how employers compensate their employees in Canada.
 Median wage represents the most typical salary somewhere between the low and high values.
 Therefore, it is not the average.
 Regardless, in many cases, it means the prevailing wage for the position in that specific region.

 When calculating the median wage, you must focus on the region first (e.g. Toronto Region).
 However, you may consider the provincial median wage if the regional salaries are not available.
 To be on the safe side, I consider the highest value between the regional and the provincial wages.
-Of course, in the absence of a median salary for the province, you may consider the national median salary.
+Of course, in the absence of a median salary for the province, you may consider the national median wage.
 Regardless, the prevailing wage is the maximum value of the salary range you offer to your existing employees and the Job Bank median wage.

 In the previous example, your employees’ salary range is between $18 and $20 per hour.
 However, this value is less than the $21.98 per hour median wage for Toronto Region.
 Therefore, if you are hiring your bookkeeper for Toronto, you must pay them at least $21.98 per hour.
 In other words, the prevailing wage in this example is $21.98 per hour.